AUC updates Indigenous consultation requirements for applicants

 The Supreme Court of Canada recognizes that regulatory tribunals, like the AUC, may have a role to play in the Crown's duty to consult with Indigenous groups.
 In addition, the Alberta government recognizes that AUC decisions may, in some cases, trigger a duty to consult Indigenous communities.
 When a consultation is triggered, the Alberta government relies on the AUC's processes to address potential adverse impacts to Aboriginal and treaty rights prior to making regulatory decisions.

-Under AUC Rule 007 and AUC Rule 020, applicants are required to file a participant involvement program (PIP) to ensure that all parties, including First Nations and Métis, whose rights may be directly and adversely affected by a proposed development, are informed of the application and have an opportunity to voice their concerns so that those concerns may be properly addressed and if possible, resolved.
+Under AUC Rule 007, applicants are required to file a participant involvement program (PIP) to ensure that all parties, including First Nations and Métis whose rights may be directly and adversely affected by a proposed development, are informed of the application and have an opportunity to voice their concerns so that those concerns may be properly addressed and if possible, resolved.

-The AUC's expectations for Indigenous consultation are outlined in AUC Rule 007 which was updated in March of 2021.
-The updated Rule 007 includes guidelines for applicants on including Indigenous groups in the PIP (Appendix A1-B – Participant).
+The AUC's expectations for Indigenous consultation are outlined in AUC Rule 007.
+The rule includes guidelines for applicants on including Indigenous groups in the PIP (Appendix A1-B – Participant).
 Applicants can now request feedback from the AUC on the PIP for Indigenous groups prior to submitting an application to the AUC, including determining a project category for consultation purposes.

-The AUC also offers a statement of intent to participate form for Indigenous groups aimed to help Indigenous groups provide the necessary information to demonstrate how the rights being asserted may be directly and adversely affected by the AUC's decision on an application.
+The AUC also offers a statement of intent to participate form for Indigenous groups that is intended to help Indigenous groups provide the necessary information to demonstrate how the rights being asserted may be directly and adversely affected by the AUC's decision on an application.

 You can visit the Participating in a proceeding or Guidance for proponents pages for more information about the AUC's application process or how to participate in a proceeding.